 That may not seem like a long time, but $5 dollar bills last only 3.8 years, on average.
 And, $10 bills tend to last 3.6 years.
 Coins tend to stay in circulation for much longer.

 6. The $1 bill isn't the most common

-There are literally billions of dollar bills in circulation: 12.1 billion to be exact, according to the Federal Reserve.
+There are literally billions of dollar bills in circulation: 14 billion to be exact, according to the latest data from the Federal Reserve.

 The $1 bill may be the denomation you see most often in your wallet, but it's not the most widely circulated type of U.S. currency.

 That would be the $100 bill, the Fed says.
 Some 17.7 billion of them are floating around out there.